 Can I let my car insurance expire if I’ve taken my car off the road?

 If you don’t need car insurance anymore because you’ve taken your car off the road, you’ll need to register a Statutory Off Road Notification (SORN) on the government’s website.

 Until your car is SORN, it needs to remain insured.
 Otherwise, you’ll be breaking the law.

 You can check whether your vehicle is currently registered as SORN by using the government’s car checking service.

 If you don’t have a car insurance policy in place and your vehicle isn’t SORN, you’ll need to get one right away.

-At Swinton Insurance, we compare car insurance quotes from our specially selected panel of insurance providers to find you the best price we can.
+At Swinton Insurance, we compare car insurance quotes from our panel of insurance providers to find you a suitable policy.
 You can choose from three levels of car insurance cover and add extra cover such as Breakdown Cover or Protected No Claims Discount where you need it.